2024 Solar Incentives Guide for Jurupa Valley, CA - Tax Credits & Rebates

 Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
 The solar incentive that you're most likely to have heard of is the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a percentage of the cost of your solar system.

 The ITC originally covered 30% of the total cost of installing a solar system, and has fluctuated slightly over time between 26-30%.
 The installation date of your solar system will determine what percentage you qualify for.
 The total installation cost includes the panels themselves as well as the cost of equipment, accessories and labor.
 There is no maximum amount you can claim.
-The ITC can be applied to solar panels installed after January 1, 2006, on your primary or secondary residence.
-The residence must be in the United States and owned by you.
+The ITC applies to solar systems installed after January 1, 2006, on your primary or secondary residence.
+The residence must be owned by you and in the United States.

-To understand exactly how much the ITC could save you, get in touch with your local Jurupa Valley solar panel installer.
+To more fully understand how the ITC might apply to you, reach out to your local Jurupa Valley solar panel installation expert and ask for more information.

-The Inflation Reduction Act, passed in August 2022, made some changes to the ITC (as well as renaming it to the Clean Energy Credit).
+The ITC has been renewed and expanded following the passage of the Inflation Reduction Act in August 2022.
+It's also now called the Clean Energy Credit.
 The Clean Energy Credit is valid until 2035.
 Any solar installation project that is completed between January 1, 2022, and December 31, 2032, may qualify for a 30% tax credit; the amount will decrease slightly on a yearly basis until the current program ends.
 Starting in 2023, the expansion will also make it easier to get credit for energy storage systems.

 More information about the new Inflation Reduction Act can be found here.
-Your local Jurupa Valley solar panel company is the best resource for answering your questions about the new Clean Energy Credit and how it will apply to you.
+Your local Jurupa Valley solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it applies to you.

 State & Local Solar Incentives

-Some solar incentives may be provided by state and local governments.
+Some solar incentives may be provided at the state and local level.
 Like with federal incentives, these can include tax credits, rebates and more.
-Incentives might be handled by your county or municipality, or by the state of California.
-Some incentives may be available for only a limited time, while others are ongoing.
+Some incentives are offered for only a limited time, while others are ongoing.
+Local solar incentives might come from the California government, or from your specific county or municipality.

 Next Steps for Installing Solar in Jurupa Valley